To create a new extension object to provide one or more functions,

 values(list of strings, optional, allowed when data type is “string”): A list of values that are valid for the parameter.
 An error is raised if a value is passed to the function that is not in this list.

-options(list of options, required when data type is “dictionary”): A list of options that are allowed for the parameter.
+options(list of options, optional, allowed when data type is “dictionary”): A list of options that are allowed for the parameter.
 Options use the same definition structure as the parameters, with the exception that if

 requiredis not specified for an option, it defaults to